Jimmy-cell/wip-devilutiondroid/README.md

 # Compile

-Build the project in Android Studio
+1) Open and Build the project in Android Studio

+That is it!

+# Notes

 Notes : I commented out the .gitsubmodules because theupstream wasn't inline with the primary project.